 When a family is in the midst of a challenge that heightens tensions and emotions, it can be helpful for them to remember the saying, “There’s no such thing as a ‘normal’ family.”
 Every family has its own unique dynamics, and for that reason, a one-size-fits-all solution is rarely the most effective approach.

 Feinberg Consulting is a company that was created to help families through challenging injuries, illnesses, and diagnoses.
 These challenges are often complicated to solve, but the objectives are simple.
 People understand intrinsically that safety is incredibly important in elder care.
-Most people are also aware that that consistent, long-term support is critical in recovery from substance abuse.
+Most people are also aware that consistent, long-term support is critical in recovery from substance abuse.

 When it comes to helping a family member with a mental health condition, however, most people are less clear about how to help.
 That’s why even a mild mental health condition in one family member has the ability to create long-term consequences.